 PAWA Benefactor Sybil Poon and her husband Patrick celebrated their special wedding anniversary by hosting a Sunday lunch and a charity music performance in aid of PAWA.
 It was a fun-filled afternoon with lots of singing and dancing.
 Sybil raised a total of £2,272.50.

-Diana Chan, a PAWA Friend and Chief Executive at EuroCCP, has raised almost £12,000 for PAWA.
+Diana Chan, a PAWA Friend and former Chief Executive at EuroCCP, has raised almost £12,000 for PAWA.
 She organised a wonderful fundraising challenge around the Asian love of food.
-Every donor to her raffle received a collection of Asian recipes or you could win a Chinese
+Every donor to her raffle received a collection of Asian recipes or could win a Chinese

 PAWA Runners, Jonathan Collyear and Harry Verden took part in the London Marathon to raise money.
 Between them, they raised just over £6500 towards the cost of building a Floating School.
 PAWA and Learning for Life are collaborating on a project to

 Congratulations to Theo for celebrating his 16th birthday by raising enough funds to support 16 PAWA girls for a year, a total of £384.

 A big thank you to Grace Lau for donating her £100 fee from a photography workshop, “Interpreting the Contemporary Portrait” that she held at the Battle Photographic Society.
 Using her book “21st Century Types” which is of portraits of Hastings